-Tension and integrity of the primary and rear drive belt or chains should be checked at each recommended service interval unless vehicle operation indicates attention sooner.
+Tension and integrity of the primary and rear drive belt should be checked at each recommended service interval unless vehicle operation indicates attention sooner.

-Belts also should be inspected for fraying, uneven wear pattern and excessive tooth surface wear.
+Belts also should be inspected for fraying, uneven wear pattern and excessive tooth surface wear (Figure 11).

-The primary chain must have chain tightness checked.
-The primary chain should have 3/8 inch - 5/8 inch play when hot and no more than 7/8 inch when cold.
 In addition to belt condition, tightness of belts on pulleys must be checked.
 This is accomplished by alternately applying a 10-pound force to the top and bottom side of belt in the center of the distance between the two pulleys.
 The "play" or deflection on the belt should be 1/2 inch.